idvorkin/idvorkin.github.io/_d/product.md

 * Obsess on customers not competitors
 * Make sure all partners know your strategy

+### Product Discovery (Solving the big risks)

+* Customer Risk - Will the customer buy it?
+* Usability Risk - Can user figure out how to use it?
+* Feasibility Risk - Can we build it?
+* Business Risk - Does this work for our business?

+Some things as you try to eliminate these risks

+1. Customers (and execs) can't tell you what to build
+1. Most important thing is to provide value
+1. User experience is usually harder than the engineering process
+1. Design/Tech/Function is intertwined
+1. Many of our ideas won't work and we require iteration
+1. Must validate our ideas on real users
+1. Goal is to validate as cheaply as possible
+1. Validate business value during discovery, not after
+1. Share learnings with the team.

+### Product Discovery Framing

+The key of product discovery Framing is.

+### User Story Mapping

 ### How to prioritize your market.

 * Market Size - TAM